Pinwheel Sandwiches

 Pesto Turkey Pinwheels With Smoked Provolone

 These herby and creamy pinwheels blend pesto into the standard cream cheese base for a fresh and zesty slice, tied together with smoky provolone and tender turkey breast.
-From Lemons and Zest
+Recipe from Lemons and Zest.

 Dill Pickle Pinwheels

-These pinwheels are a personal favourite, reminiscent of family holiday celebrations and summer barbecues alike.
+These pinwheels are a personal favorite, reminiscent of family holiday celebrations and summer barbecues alike.
 Pickle, ham, and cream cheese are an excellent trio with a super satisfying crunch.
-From Lemon Tree Dwelling.
+Recipe from Lemon Tree Dwelling.

 Specialty Diets